CirclesUBI/circles-sdk/README.md

-# Circles SDK v2
+# Circles SDK
-The Circles SDK is a library that allows you to interact with the Circles UBI protocol.
+The Circles SDK is a library that allows you to interact with the Circles protocol.
 It supports version 1 and 2 of the Circles contracts.

 ## Build